apache/doris-website/versioned_docs/version-2.1/query-data/mysql-compatibility.md

 - **HyperLogLog**

   HLL (HyperLogLog) is a data type that cannot be used as a key column.
 It can be used in aggregate, duplicate, and unique models.
 In an aggregate model table, the corresponding aggregation type for HLL is HLL_UNION.
 The length and default value do not need to be specified.
 The length is controlled internally based on the data aggregation level.
-HLL columns can only be queried or used with `hll_union_agg`, `hll_raw_agg`, `hll_cardinality`, `hll_hash`, and other related functions.
+HLL columns can only be queried or used with `HLL_UNION_AGG`, `HLL_RAW_AGG`, `HLL_CARDINALITY`, `HLL_HASH`, and other related functions.

   HLL is used for approximate fuzzy deduplication and performs better than count distinct when dealing with large amounts of data.
 The typical error rate of HLL is around 1%, sometimes reaching up to 2%.

 - **Bitmap**

   Bitmap is another data type in Doris.
 It can be used in aggregate, unique, or duplicate models.
 In Unique or Duplicate models, it must be used as a non-key column.
 In aggregate models, it must also be used as a non-key column, and the corresponding aggregation type during table creation is BITMAP_UNION.
 Similar to HLL, the length and default values do not need to be specified, and the length is controlled internally based on the data aggregation level.
-Bitmap columns can only be queried or used with functions like `bitmap_union_count`, `bitmap_union`, `bitmap_hash`, `bitmap_hash64`, and others.
+Bitmap columns can only be queried or used with functions like `BITMAP_UNION_COUNT`, `BITMAP_UNION`, `BITMAP_HASH`, `BITMAP_HASH64` and others.

   Using BITMAP in traditional scenarios may impact loading speed, but it generally performs better than Count Distinct when dealing with large amounts of data.
 Please note that in real-time scenarios, using BITMAP without a global dictionary and with bitmap_hash() function may introduce an error of around 0.1%.
 If this error is not acceptable, you can use bitmap_hash64 instead.

 - **QUANTILE_PERCENT**

   QUANTILE_STATE is another data type in Doris, which cannot be used as a key column.
 It can be used in aggregate, duplicate, and iuique models.
 In an aggregate model table, the corresponding aggregation type for QUANTILE_STATE is QUANTILE_UNION.
 The length and default value do not need to be specified, and the length is controlled internally based on the data aggregation level.
-QUANTILE_STATE columns can only be queried or used with functions like `QUANTILE_PERCENT`, `QUANTILE_UNION`, `TO_QUANTILE_STATE`, and others.
+QUANTILE_STATE columns can only be queried or used with functions like `QUANTILE_PERCENT`, `QUANTILE_UNION`, `TO_QUANTILE_STATE` and others.

   QUANTILE_STATE is used for calculating approximate quantile values.
 During import, it performs pre-aggregation on the same key with different values.
 When the number of values does not exceed 2048, it stores all the data in detail.
 When the number of values exceeds 2048, it uses the TDigest algorithm to aggregate (cluster) the data and save the centroids of the clusters.